moise-mulungu/mixed-react-projects/project-info/teamdm/tech/tech-vocabulary.md

 ## UI (user interface)

 Is the process designers use to build interfaces in software or computerized devices, focusing on "look-and-feel" or style.
 Designers aim to create interfaces which users find easy to use and pleasurable.

 - "UI desig"n" refers to graphical user interfaces and other forms—e.g., voice-controlled interfaces.

 ## UX (user experience)

 The user experience is how a user interacts with and experiences a product, system or service.
 It includes a person's perceptions of utility, ease of use, and efficiency.

+## transaction in computing

+In computing, a transaction is a set of related tasks treated as a single action.
+Together the tasks form a logical unit of work in which all of them must succeed or none of them can succeed.
+If some tasks succeed but at least one fails, then all successful tasks are reversed, returning the system to its original state before the transaction.

+## data storage

+Data storage refers to magnetic, optical or mechanical media that records and preserves digital information for ongoing or future operations.
+There are two types of digital information: input and output data.
+Users provide the input data.
+Computers provide output data.

+## bandwidth

+The maximum amount of data transmitted over an internet connection in a given amount of time.
+Bandwidth is often mistaken for internet speed when it's actually the volume of information that can be sent over a connection in a measured amount of time – calculated in megabits per second (Mbps).

+## throughput

+Network throughput refers to the rate of message delivery over a communication channel, such as Ethernet or packet radio, in a communication network.
+The data that these messages contain may be delivered over physical or logical links, or through network nodes.